tdkent/birdiary-server/README.md

 ## Description

-A Node.js REST API built with TypeScript, NestJS and Prisma.
+This is a Node.js REST API built with TypeScript, NestJS and Prisma.
+The server handles requests to create and authenticate users and their birdwatching activities.
+The database stores user and bird sighting records, and general information about more than 800 North American bird species.
+The API routes, validates, and processes a variety of requests and queries to support the Birdiary client application.

 ## Important Scripts